-The Group's acquisition of equity instruments of the Parent Company is recognised separately at cost of acquisition in the Consolidated Statement of Financial Position as a reduction in net equity, irrespective of the reason for the purchase.
-Any gains or losses in transactions with own equity instruments are not recognised.
+The Company's acquisition of equity instruments is presented separately at the cost of acquisition in the balance sheet as a reduction in its own capital.
+For transactions carried out with own equity instruments no result is recognised in the income statement, rather it is directly recorded as reserve.

-The subsequent depreciation of the equity instruments of the Parent Company entails a capital decrease equivalent to the par value of the shares.
-Any positive or negative difference between the purchase price and the par value of the shares is debited or credited to reserve accounts.
+The subsequent redemption of the equity instruments entails a capital decrease equivalent to the par value of the shares.
+Any positive or negative difference between the purchase price and the par value of the shares is debited or credited to reserves.